svrooij/ipcam2mqtt/README.md

 ## Topics

-Every message starts with the instance name (specified with the `-n` argument), which defaults to `cameras` so we'll asume the default.
+Every message starts with the instance name (specified with the `-i` argument), which defaults to `cameras` so we'll asume the default.

 ### Connect messages